25 Cheap Recipes for a Healthy You in the New Year

 Rather than cut out breakfast pastries entirely, opt for a recipe that boosts nutrition while cutting out some of the empty fat and sugar calories.
 Applesauce is a healthy substitute for oil and butter that adds moisture and light flavor to baked goods.
 These applesauce muffins can be made even lighter by using unsweetened applesauce and skipping the sugared topping.
 Recipe: Chelsea's Messy Apron

 Several nutritious rice substitutes, such as quinoa and millet, are considerably more expensive than the common grain, but cauliflower is budget-conscious.
 Grating and sautéing half a head of cauliflower yields several portions of grain-free goodness to accompany a meal.
-A basic recipe from Primal Palate leaves room for improvisation with favorite ingredients and seasonings.
+This basic recipe leaves room for improvisation with favorite ingredients and seasonings.
+Recipe: Primal Palate